 Electric Vehicle Rebate Program

-Illinois residents that purchase a new or used all-electric vehicle from an Illinois licensed dealer may be eligible for an Illinois' Electric Vehicle Rebate in the amounts set forth below.
+Eligible Illinois residents that meet income thresholds established in the Electric Vehicle Rebate Act (EV Rebate Act) and that purchase a new or used all-electric vehicle whose base purchase or selling price does not exceed $80,000 from an Illinois licensed dealer may be eligible for an Illinois' Electric Vehicle Rebate in the amounts set forth below.

-- A $4,000 rebate for the purchase of an all-electric vehicle that is not an electric motorcycle.
+- A $4,000 rebate to a low-income applicant, as defined in the EV Rebate Act, for the purchase of an all-electric vehicle that is not an electric motorcycle (See Section 2 of the Instructions).

-- A $1,500 rebate for the purchase of an all-electric motorcycle.
+- A $1,500 rebate to an eligible applicant for the purchase of an all-electric motorcycle.

 Eligibility requirements for an EV rebate in Illinois include, but are not limited to:

-- The purchaser must reside in Illinois at time of vehicle purchase and at the time the rebate is issued.
+- The applicant must reside in Illinois, both at the time the vehicle was purchased and at the time the rebate is issued.

-- Only individuals can receive a rebate and can only receive one rebate.
-Businesses, government units, organizations, and other entities that are not individuals will be denied a rebate.
+- Only individuals can receive a rebate.
+Businesses, government units, organizations, and other entities that are not individuals that submit an application will be denied.

 - The rebate amount cannot exceed the purchase price of the vehicle.